Skip to content

 W-S TEACH

-Those interested in elementary education can earn a $45,300 while receiving a Master’s degree from Salem College through a partnership with WS-TEACH.
-Winston-Salem Teachers for Equity, Achievement, Community, & Humanity (WS-TEACH) is the story of three Winston-Salem institutions of higher education and Winston-Salem Forsyth County public schools joining together to transform the quality of education in the city of Winston-Salem.
+Those interested in elementary education can earn a living wage stipend while receiving a Master’s degree from Salem College through a partnership with WS-TEACH.
+Winston-Salem Teachers for Excellence, Achievement, Community, & Humanity (WS-TEACH) is the story of three Winston-Salem institutions of higher education and Winston-Salem Forsyth County public schools joining together to transform the quality of education in the city of Winston-Salem.
 WS-TEACH is committed to creating a pipeline of highly-effective teachers in high-need Winston-Salem/Forsyth County Schools.
 Residents in the program receive the stipend to complete their initial licensure and Master’s degree, with a commitment to teach for three years in a high-needs Winston Salem Forsyth County school.
 Click the button below to learn more.

 Learn more about W-S TEACH